vcc-csc212/sm21/_docs/labs/lab18/lab18.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
 The goal of this lab is to provide you some **experience with recursive backtracking**.
+You'll be doing this by way of implementing your own Tic Tac Toe game with an AI.

 ---